tbressler/quadratum-library-ts/README.md

 ## What is Quadratum?

-Quadratum is an Android game.
+Quadratum is a simple logic game.
 The game takes place on a 8x8 board.
 The object of the game is to form squares using the arrangement of these pieces.
 The larger the square, the more points the player gets.

 In order to win the game you must satisfy the following conditions: